Red-Hide/ZeroP_Software/README.md

 # ZeroP Software
-Software our school project ZeroP Plastic Crusher
+Software for our school project ZeroP Plastic Crusher

 # How to use :